Periander: Rule

 Periander built Corinth into one of the major trading centers in Ancient Greece.

 He established colonies at Potidaea in Chalcidice and at Apollonia in Illyria, conquered Epidaurus, formed positive relationships with Miletus and Lydia, and annexed Corcyra, where his son lived much of his life.
 Periander is also credited with inventing a transport system, the Diolkos, across the Isthmus of Corinth.
 Tolls from goods entering Corinth's port accounted for nearly all the government revenues, which Periander used to build temples and other public works, and to promote literature and arts.
 He had the poet Arion come from Lesbos to Corinth for an arts festival in the city.
 Periander held many festivals and built many buildings in the Doric style.
 The Corinthian style of pottery was developed by an artisan during his rule.

 Periander's style of leadership and politics was termed a 'tyranny'.
 Tyrants favored the poor over the rich, sometimes confiscating landlord's possessions and enacting laws that limited their privileges.
 They also started the construction of temples, ports and fortifications, and improved the drainage of the city and supply of water.
 Periander adopted measures that benefitted commerce.

+Diogenes Laertius recounts a legend about his death, that he did not want others to know where he was buried.
+"He ordered two young men to go out at night by a certain road which he pointed out to them; they were to kill the man they met and bury him.
+He afterwards ordered four more to go in pursuit of the two, kill them and bury them; again, he dispatched a larger number in pursuit of the four.
+Having taken these measures, he himself encountered the first pair and was slain."

 Writing and philosophy

 Periander was said to be a patron of literature, who both wrote and appreciated early philosophy.
 He is said to have written a didactic poem 2,000 lines long.
 In the Lives and Opinions of Eminent Philosophers, Diogenes Laërtius points out that writers disagree on who the Seven Sages are.
 It is posited that Periander tried to improve order in Corinth; although he appears on Diogenes Laërtius's list, his extreme measures and despotic gestures make him more suited to a list of famous tyrants than of wise men.

+Diogenes Laertius recounts some adages by him: Tyrants who intend to be safe should make loyalty their bodyguard, not arms.
+Pleasures are transient, honours are immortal.
+Be moderate in prosperity, prudent in adversity.
+Be the same to your friends whether they are in prosperity or in adversity.
+Whatever agreement you make, stick to it.
+Correct not only the offenders but also those who are on the point of offending.